ledgetech/ledge/README.md

 ### Custom ESI variables

-In addition to the variables defined in the [ESI specification](https://www.w3.org/TR/esi-lang), it is possible to stuff custom variables into a special table before running Ledge.
+In addition to the variables defined in the [ESI specification](https://www.w3.org/TR/esi-lang), it is possible to provide run time custom variables using the [esi_custom_variables](#esi_custom_variables) handler config option.

 ```lua
 content_by_lua_block {